dima-brook/w3f_application/elrond_bridge.md

     ///TODO: implement in Milestone 1
     ```
   + Support of cross-chain RPC with an arbitrary number of arguments </br>
-  A remote procedure call can be executed via the pallet.
+  A remote procedure call, made from a Substrate pallet, will be executed by a smart contract deployed on Elrond.
 The call will contain the following parameters:
     ```rust
     Action::SCCall {
 		to,